AcademySoftwareFoundation/EncodingGuidelines/ColorPreservation.md

 Separately, all the video formats typically do not use the full numeric range [0-255] but instead the Y' (luminance) channel have a nominal range of [16..235]  and the CB and CR channels have a nominal range of [16..240] with 128 as the neutral value.
 This frequently results in quantisation artifacts for 8-bit encoding (the standard for web playback).
 This fortunately is something you can change, [see TV vs. Full range](Quickstart.html#tv-vs-full-range-). below.
 The other option is to use higher bit depth, e.g. 10-bit or 12 bit for formats such as [ProRes](Encoding.html#prores-).

+Even if you are sticking to 8-bits encodes, if your source media is able to have a higher bit-depth (e.g. you are able to write out 16-bit PNG's to do the encode) it will help with the accuracy of the RGB to YUV conversion, particularly if you are using libswscale (see below).

 For more information, see: [https://trac.ffmpeg.org/wiki/colorspace](https://trac.ffmpeg.org/wiki/colorspace)

 TODO -- Review the SWS_Flags.